shalvah/cors-escape/README.md

 stays available to everyone, the number of requests per period is limited, except for requests from some explicitly whitelisted origins.

-If you expect lots of traffic, please host your own instance of CORS Anywhere, and make sure that the CORS Anywhere server only whitelists your site to prevent others from using your instance of CORS Anywhere as an open proxy.
+If you expect lots of traffic, please host your own instance of CORS Escape, and make sure that the CORS Escape server only whitelists your site to prevent others from using your instance of CORS Escape as an open proxy.

 For instance, to run a CORS Anywhere server that accepts any request from some example.com sites on port 8080, use: